Aishanipach/Beginners-Python-Projects/README.md

 # Beginners-Python-Programs
-These are some of the interesting python programs that I came across and would be fun for those who are learning python.
+I have listed some of the interesting python programs that I came across and would be fun for those who are learning python.
 <br>

 ## Index: